As an ArcGIS Server administrator or publisher, you can register data sources for ArcGIS Server web services.

 By default, the ArcGIS Server account is added as a user in all geodatabases on the database server; however, no specific privileges are granted to this user in the geodatabases.

-Next, you must grant the ArcGIS Server account access to the data that you want to register with ArcGIS Server.
+Next, you must grant the ArcGIS Server account access to the data that you want to publish to ArcGIS Server.

 Grant the ArcGIS Server account access to the data

 You must grant the ArcGIS Server account access to the data in the geodatabase.
 If you will not publish editable feature services from the geodatabase, you only need to grant the ArcGIS Server user read-only privileges to the geodatabase.
 If you will publish editable feature services, grant read and write privileges on the data to the ArcGIS Server account.
-If you will register the geodatabase as the managed database, you must additionally grant write permissions to the ArcGIS Server account on the geodatabase.
+If you will register the geodatabase as the managed database for the workgroup ArcGIS Server site, you must additionally grant write permissions to the ArcGIS Server account on the geodatabase.

 - Under the Database Servers node in the Catalog tree, double-click the workgroup geodatabase you want to register with the server to connect to it.